alvinng4/grav_sim/6_steps_to_n_body_simulation/step1.md

 ```

 Two packages are required for this tutorial: `numpy` and `matplotlib`.
-They are commonly used packages in Python for scientific computing and data visualization.
+They are popular packages in Python for scientific computing and data visualization.
 You can install them using `pip`:
 ```
 pip install numpy matplotlib